 - The global economy is becoming less militarised, with defence spending absorbing smaller shares of GDP, labor and government expenses

-- While rich countries are less exposed to battle-related deaths and terrorism, they have become much more vulnerable to cyberattack than their less-developed neighbours
+- While rich countries are less exposed to battle-related deaths and terrorism, they have become much more vulnerable to cyberattack than their less-developed neighbors

 - The worldwide levelling of military technology may have less to do with underfunding in America than with continued Asian economic development

-- Accelerating economic development has created new challenges for defence ministries struggling to recruit and retain the quantity and quality of personnel required to operate increasingly-sophisticated defence equipment.
+- Accelerating economic development has created new challenges for defense ministries struggling to recruit and retain the quantity and quality of personnel required to operate increasingly-sophisticated defence equipment.

-Register to download the full report to learn how these new trends are affecting the global defence outlook for government's and the defence industry.
+Register to download the full report to learn how these new trends are affecting the global defense outlook for government's and the defence industry.

 Read the latest from the Deloitte Global Perspectives blog to gain more insights on trends in defense spending from Jack Midgley, Director, Deloitte Consulting LLP and author of the report.